Request A Quote 1.877.888.6325

 Number 1

-Phase I is to identify any potential liabilities and may be a basis for further investigation and is the base step for remediation (Canadian Standards Association Z768, Phase I Environmental Site Assessment).
+Phase I ESAs identify any potential liabilities and may be a basis for further investigation and is the base step for remediation (Canadian Standards Association Z768, Phase I Environmental Site Assessment).

 Number 2

-Phase II is a more thorough investigation following CSA Z769 standard (or other applicable provincial standards).
+Phase II ESAs involve a more thorough investigation following CSA Z769 standard (or other applicable provincial standards).

 Our team will collect samples of soil and/or groundwater to analyze for various contaminants, the most frequent being petroleum hydrocarbons, heavy metals, pesticides, and solvents.